N.J. Admin. Code § 13:39-4.19

 1. Any or all of the pharmacies participating in central prescription handling have a contractual agreement to provide such services or have the same owner;

 2. Prior to engaging in central prescription handling, all pharmacies that are parties to the central prescription handling obtain Board approval.
-If a participating pharmacy is located outside the State of New Jersey, the pharmacy shall have registered with the Board pursuant to 13:39-4.20.
+If a participating pharmacy is located outside the State of New Jersey, the pharmacy shall have registered with the Board pursuant to N.J.A.C.
+13:39-4.20.
 The pharmacies shall make a single application to the Board, delineating the scope of practice of each pharmacy and the specific rules in this chapter with which each pharmacy shall comply;

 3. An audit trail is maintained that records and documents the unique and secure user identifier(s) of the pharmacist(s), pharmacy technician(s), intern(s) or extern(s) and the component function(s) performed by each, at the time the functions are performed, for each step of prescription handling that is required to be performed by a pharmacist, pharmacy technician, intern or extern pursuant to the requirements of this chapter.
 All steps performed by a pharmacy technician, intern or extern shall be documented in the audit trail.
 All entries to the audit trail made by a pharmacy technician, intern or extern shall be reviewed and approved by the pharmacist.
 When more than one pharmacist is involved in the component functions of prescription handling, the unique and secure user identifier(s) of the pharmacist(s) responsible for the accuracy and appropriateness of each component function(s) shall be recorded in the audit trail.
 The audit trail and prescription information shall be maintained or stored in original hard copy form or in any other media that facilitates the reproduction of the original hard copy and shall be maintained for not less than five years from the date the prescription is filled or refilled.
 The oldest four years of information shall be maintained in such a manner so as to be retrievable and readable within two weeks.
 The most recent one year of information shall be retrievable and readable within one business day.
 Records not currently in use need not be stored in the pharmacy, but the off-site facilities used to store such records shall be secure.
 Patient records shall be kept confidential, but shall be made available to persons authorized to inspect them under State and Federal statutes and regulations;